1. Female Fertility Preservation

 - NICHD Ovarian Tissue Cryopreservation Protocol

-The PAG program has developed a protocol for ovarian tissue cryopreservation for prepubertal children with Turner syndrome, classic galactosemia and adolescents with recent premature ovarian insufficiency (POI).
+The PAG program has developed a protocol for ovarian tissue cryopreservation for prepubertal children with Turner syndrome, Turner Syndrome w/ Y population, classic galactosemia, adolescents with recent premature ovarian insufficiency (POI), adolescents with diminished ovarian reserve who have attempted freezing oocytes with poor outcomes, and Variations in Sex Characteristics/ Differences of Sexual Development (DSD)/ Intersex.

 - For more information on this study, please visit https://clinicalstudies.info.nih.gov/protocoldetails.aspx?id=000106-CH&&query= and https://clinicaltrials.gov/ct2/show/NCT04948658.